aureamunoz/hello-world-fwless/README.md

     <version>2.11.1</version>
 </dependency>
 ```
-4. Indicate the main class
+4. Specify the `main class` used as entry point within the Java JAR archive to launch the application
 ```
     <build>
      <pluginManagement>